CACI-International/ergo/ergolang/user_guide/src/details/runtime/builtins.md

 ## `workspace`
-The `workspace` value finds the first ancestor `workspace.ergo`, and loads it as if `ergo path/to/ancestor/workspace.ergo` was called.
+The `workspace` value finds the first ancestor `workspace.ergo`, and loads it as if `load path/to/ancestor/workspace.ergo` was called.
 Thus, you can access the `workspace` directly:

 ```ergo